kapilsharma/KAPsQuicks/frontend/react/Docs/10_hooks.md

 # React hooks

-Functions starts with `use` are called Hooks.
+Functions starts with `use` are called React Hooks.

+## Two important rules

+- Call hook only inside of Component function
+- Call hook only on the top level
+  - (Notfunction within Component)

 ## List of hooks